jakasatriaprayuda/FreeSpaceOptic_byJakaSatria/README.md

 # FreeSpaceOptic_byJakaSatria
-This project is a simple simulation of Free Space Optic based on Matlab.
+This project is a simple simulation of Free Space Optic (FSO) based on Matlab.